 A Gorgeous, Smooth Flight

-Your experience starts at the tour desk at Knik River Lodge, where you check in and get outfitted with overboots that keep your feet dry and warm; then, you board the helicopter.
+Your experience starts at the tour desk at the Alaska Glacier Lodge, where you check in and get outfitted with overboots that keep your feet dry and warm; then, you board the helicopter.
 Just be sure to bring a hat, gloves and your sunglasses, to see better against the snow.
-Transfers from your hotel in Anchorage are available three times daily if you don’t have a car or prefer not to drive yourself.
+Transfers from your hotel in Anchorage are available dailly if you don’t have a car or prefer not to drive yourself.
 The 15-minute flight sets out over a dazzling array of whites and blues: Knik Glacier, Lake George, and Colony Glacier.
 The views are incredible, and if you’ve never taken a helicopter ride before, you’re in for a treat: most people find that this is much more comfortable than a small plane—there’s less turbulence, and no wings to impede your view.
 The helicopter’s rotors move so fast you can see right through them, so you’ll get unlimited views both below and above.

 Greet the Pooches and Go for a Ride